igorg520b/icFlow/README.md

 mkl_vml_mc2.dll
 mkl_vml_mc3.dll

+Build PardisoLoader2.dll, which is a wrapper for MKL's PARDISO solver.
 Rebuild collision_kernels, cz_kernels and elem_kernels into corresponding .ptx files.
 Set compute capability to 3.0 or higher.
 Build OpenTK, ManagedCUDA, icFlowLibrary, and SimGUI.
 Load the simulation setup from one of the following: https://goo.gl/AvZC4u
 Additional geometries can be generated with Neper: http://neper.sourceforge.net/